 Here is some information for you about the market and what’s inside it and of course, photos and a video to watch.

 The Ben Thanh Market covers a very large area and there is plenty of different stalls inside.

-The main bus station is across the road from Ben Thanh Market too, so this is handy if you want to buy a bus pass booklet, like we have done to save money in our time staying here.
+The main bus station is across the road from Ben Thanh Market too, so this is handy if you want to buy a bus pass booklet, like we have done to save money in our time living here.